Dartmouth College v. Woodward: Background

-The trustees retained Dartmouth alumnus Daniel Webster, a New Hampshire native who would later become a U.S. Senator for Massachusetts and Secretary of State under President Millard Fillmore.
+The trustees retained Dartmouth alumnus Daniel Webster, a New Hampshire lawyer who later became a U.S. Senator for Massachusetts and Secretary of State under Presidents William Henry Harrison, John Tyler, and Millard Fillmore.
 Webster argued the college's case against William H. Woodward, the state-approved secretary of the new board of trustees.
-Webster's speech in support of Dartmouth (which he described as "a small college," adding, "and yet there are those who love it") was so moving that it apparently helped convince Chief Justice John Marshall.
+Webster's speech in support of Dartmouth (which he called "a small college," adding, "and yet there are those who love it") was reportedly so moving that it helped convince Chief Justice John Marshall and almost brought Marshall to tears, according to the later recollection of attendant Chauncey A. Goodrich.

 Judgment

 The decision, handed down on February 2, 1819, ruled in favor of the college and invalidated the act of the New Hampshire Legislature, which in turn allowed Dartmouth to continue as a private institution and take back its buildings, seal, and charter.
-The majority opinion of the court was written by John Marshall.
+The majority opinion of the court was written by Marshall.
 The opinion reaffirmed Marshall's belief in the sanctity of a contract (also seen in Fletcher v.
 Peck) as necessary to the functioning of a republic (in the absence of royal rule, contracts rule).

 The Court ruled that the college's corporate charter qualified as a contract between private parties, the King and the trustees, with which the legislature could not interfere.
 Even though the United States were no longer royal colonies, the contract was still valid because the Constitution said that a state could not pass laws to impair a contract.
 The fact that the government had commissioned the charter did not transform the school into a civil institution.
-Chief Justice Marshall's opinion emphasized that the term "contract" referred to transactions involving individual property rights, not to "the political relations between the government and its citizens."
+Marshall's opinion emphasized that the term "contract" referred to transactions involving individual property rights, not to "the political relations between the government and its citizens."

+All told, it was one of the longest set of opinions in Supreme Court history up to that point.